xidenlz/CFG-Library/README.md

 }
 ```
 ### Examples
-- If you are working with a console program or a GUI program, simply include the `cfg_system` in your initialization header, then create a new instance and call it with the following function as shown:
+- If you are working with a console program or a GUI program, simply include the `CFG.h` in your initialization header, then create a new instance and call it with the following function as shown:
 ```cpp
 // Instance
 MySettings Settings;